 internal workings of Puccini’s TOSCA parser.

---stop/-s to specify a phase (1-5) at which you wish the parser to stop.
+--stop/-s with a phase number (1-5) at which you wish the to stop.
+Note

 --dump/-d is used to dump the internal data of phases.
 You may specify multiple phases to dump